nf-core/spatialvi/docs/output.md

 ## Integration

-Integration outputs are only produced when `--integrate_data` is enabled (default) and `--skip_downstream` is not set.
+Integration outputs are only produced when both `--skip_integration` and `--skip_downstream` are unset (which is the default).
 This merges all per-sample data and applies batch correction using the selected integration method (Harmony or Scanorama).

 <details markdown="1">
 <summary>Output files</summary>